Special Needs Planning

 A Third-Party Special Needs Trust is created with assets that do not belong to the disabled individual, such as a parent’s assets or spouse’s assets.
 Third-Party Special Needs Trusts are typically done as part of an estate plan through a will or living trust.
 Third-Party Special Needs Trusts do not have to pay back the State after the beneficiary’s death.

-A Self-Settled Special Needs Trust is created by a parent, grandparent, or legal guardian using the disabled individual’s own assets to fund the trust.
+A Self-Settled Special Needs Trust is created by a parent, grandparent, legal guardian, or by the disabled individual if he or she possesses sufficient capacity, using the disabled individual’s own assets to fund the trust.
 A Self-Settled Special Needs Trust is often used when a disabled individual is awarded a settlement from a personal injury or medical malpractice lawsuit.
 If there are any assets remaining in the trust after the beneficiary’s death, those assets must first be used to pay back the State for the amount of any public assistance benefits the beneficiary received during life.